sidneyspil/PSY329_portfolio/README.md

 *These findings are very general, so more research is needed to understand how income and sex work together to impact these measures of well-being.*

-This brought me to my research, where I specifically looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.
+This brought me to my research, where I looked at sex differences in loneliness and life satisfaction within specific income levels to get a deeper understanding.